apolo-itnet/MediRally-Client/README.md

-# Medi Rally - Medical Campaign Platform
+# Medi Rally - Campaign Platform

 Medi Rally is a full-stack web application designed to facilitate the organization, registration, and management of medical camps.
 It serves as a platform for healthcare organizers to promote their services and for participants to discover and join impactful health camps.